Parish Ministry Groups

 For more information about any of the ministries listed below, contact the parish office and we will connect you with the coordinator of that ministry.
 Thank you!

 ACOLYTES: Assist at worship by carrying the processional cross and serving at the altar.
 Youth 10 years and older are invited to participate.
 All training is provided.
-In October, acolytes attend the National Acolyte Festival in Washington, D.C.
+Every other October, acolytes attend the National Acolyte Festival in Washington, D.C.

 ALTAR GUILD: Prepare the altar and church for worship services and care for the vestments and altar vessels.

 CHOIR: Sing at the 10:30 AM Sunday services from September through June and at other occasional services and special events and concerts.
 Rehearsals are on Sundays and some Wednesdays.
 YOUTH CHOIR sings every other week and at major services and concerts.
 Rehearsals are some Wednesdays and some Sundays; their rehearsal schedule allows them to attend the Church School Program.
 Learn more here.

 HEALING PRAYERS MINISTERS: Provide prayer support to those seeking prayer for themselves or others.
 Healing prayers are provided at the 10:30 Sunday Holy Eucharist (or the 9 a.m. service during the summer); those requesting prayers may go to the baptismal font after receiving communion to share their confidential prayer requests with the healing team member on duty.
 Periodic meetings are held to nurture the spiritual development of the healing team and provide training.